 Elizabeth has over 17 years of experience working in the Human Services Field.
 She has worked in a variety of settings including a Residential Treatment Facility, Acute Medical Inpatient, Outpatient Behavioral Health Services, Substance Abuse Administrative Services and Intellectual and Developmental Disability Services.
 Elizabeth also has an extensive background in Case Management Services specific to Medical and Behavioral Health.

 She utilizes Cognitive Behavioral Therapy, Choice Theory, Trauma Centered Approach, Strengths Based Approach, Person Centered Therapy, and Play Therapy to treat trauma, Anxiety, Depression, Adjustment Issues, Relational Conflicts, Marital Conflict, Substance Abuse, Grief and Loss and ADHD.
 She values authenticity and strives to provide a therapeutic environment where clients can feel safe to be open and honest while challenging themselves to make positive change.

-Hello my name is Tristin Szabo and I’m a senior at Pennsylvania State University.
-I’m currently in the process of attaining a Bachelor’s Degree in Nursing and plan on continuing my education to become a Doctor of Nursing Practice.
-I currently volunteer at KCSS as I have a great interest in mental health.
-Aspen, pictured with me, is the Keystone Counseling & Social Services emotional support dog who loves to visit with everyone she meets.
+Tristin Szabo has a Bachelor’s Degree in Nursing from Pennsylvania State University.
+He is continuing his education to obtain a Doctor of Nursing Practice degree.
+He has a deep interest in Mental Health & currently volunteers at KCSS .
+Aspen, pictured with Tristin, is the Keystone Counseling & Social Services emotional support dog who loves to visit with everyone she meets.